- Rating: PG.

 Buffy stood before them, vaguely recalling the feeling she had when she had to train the other potentials the previous year.

 “Next, wielding a stake is not difficult.
 If you prefer holding it with your wand hand, good.
 If not, it doesn’t matter.
 Because we wouldn’t want you getting bitten on account of which hand the stake was in!”
 Buffy joked.

 Ron and Harry stared at her in quiet apprehension.

 “Tough crowd,” Buffy noted.

 “Now, when you engage a vampire, it will happen very quickly.
-Don’t overthink; just fight with whatever you’ve got,” Buffy explained.
+Don’t overthink; fight with whatever you’ve got,” Buffy explained.
 “Okay?” she grinned, trying to sound positive and uplifting.
-The expressions on the boys’ faces was enough to tell her they weren’t ready, but they wanted to do this.
+The expressions on the boys’ faces were enough to tell her they weren’t ready, but they wanted to do this.

 “Sounds easy enough,” Harry said brazenly.
 He had seen Angel and Buffy the other day.
 It didn’t look too hard.

 “Ah you say that now, but can you do it?
 ‘Cause that’s what it’s all about.
 Putting all that you’re learning to use,” Angel said wisely.

 “Ron, you’re with Angel.
 Harry, with me.
 We’ll show you some basic fighting techniques, but don’t feel like that’s the only way to fight.
 Go with the flow,” Buffy counseled as they paired off.